Pakistan–United States skirmishes: Salala incident

 On 26 November 2011, 28 Pakistani soldiers, including 2 officers, were killed and the remainder injured in an attack on two Pakistani border posts in Mohmand tribal region by NATO Apache helicopters, an AC-130 gunship and fighter jets.
 There were a total of 40 soldiers present in the check post and the raid took place at night while most of them were sleeping or resting.
 The attack was the deadliest strike to date on Pakistani soil by NATO.
 Pakistan claimed that there was no militant activity along the Afghan border region when NATO conducted the attack.
 Pakistan immediately suspended all NATO supplies to Afghanistan in the aftermath of the attack.
 Pakistan later also ordered the U.S. to completely shut down operations and vacate the Shamsi Airfield in Balochistan, which the U.S. reportedly uses for launching drone attacks in Pakistan, within a time frame of 15 days, the NATO claimed responsibility for the attack.

+Aftermath

+Skirmishes between the United States and Pakistan concluded after Hillary Clinton, United States Secretary of State, apologized for the death of Pakistani personnel from the 2011 NATO attack in Pakistan.
+Subsequently, Pakistan agreed to reopen NATO supply routes to Afghanistan.